THREE ATTAINMENTS IN TAIJIQUAN TRAINING

 Taijiquan practitioners who practice genuine Taijiquan, i.e. Taijiquan capable of providing good health and combat efficiency, need some time of regular practice before they can generate an energy flow, ranging from a few months to a few years.
 Most other Taiji practitioners, from our perspective, do not practice Taijiquan as an internal martial art, which it actually is, but practice only its external forms as a graceful dance.

 But for us in Shaolin Wahnam, we are able to generate an energy flow very quickly.
-Those who attend the Intensive Taijiquan Course in Sabah would be able to generate en energy flow in the first hour of the course -- if they were unable to do so previously.
+Those who attend the Intensive Taijiquan Course would be able to generate en energy flow in the first hour of the course -- if they were unable to do so previously.
 This is simply incredible but true.

 How does generating an energy flow give practitioners good health, vitality and longevity?
 When the energy flow is smooth, practitioners become healthy.
 As they continue to practice, the energy flow is not only smooth, but has become vigorous.
 This gives them vitality.
 As they continue to practice further, they generate more energy than they normally need.
 This energy will be stored in their dan tian and side meridians, enabling the energy flow to go on for a long, long time, which means it gives them longevity.